mortizm1988/lecture_financial_statements_analysis/topic_4_operating.md

 In this reporting pattern: permanent income is $3 and a transitory component of -$4 in just one year.

----
-A naive analyst would consider the -$4 as a transitory shock and value the stock at $26  (=$3/0.1 - $4).
+- A naive analyst would consider the -$4 as a transitory shock and value the stock at $26  (=$3/0.1 - $4).

-A naive and less prepared analyst would even remove the special item from the income statement and value the stock at $30 (=$3/0.1).
+- An even less prepared analyst would remove the special item from the income statement and value the stock at $30 (=$3/0.1).

-These amounts are substantially different than the correct value of $20.

-Our main goal is to identify the special items and their economic implications.

 ---